byu-cpe/ComputingBootCamp/website/_selfpaced/How_to_create_Automated_Pass-off_Tests.md

 Usage: `node .cbc/triggerRunForAllPRs.js <authToken>`

 This code requires the @octokit/core package in order to send API calls to GitHub.
 It has a sleep() function that will stop javascript execution for the amount of milliseconds given as a parameter, and it has a triggerRunForAllPRs() function that takes in an authentication token as a parameter, uses it to get the oldest 12 pull requests, and starts the Make Test workflow on them one by one: waiting 10 seconds between each.
-This stops the workflows from interferring with each other and working on the same pull requests.
+This stops the workflows from interfering with each other and working on the same pull requests.
 It starts with the oldest, goes to the next oldest, and so on.
-This code takes in one parameter, the authetnication token for making GitHub API requests.
+This code takes in one parameter, the authentication token for making GitHub API requests.

 An example use of this code would be `node .cbc/triggerRunForAllPRs.js ${ secrets.AUTH_TOKEN }`.
 This would call the Make Test workflow on the 12 oldest pull requests.